NYUAppSec/appsec_hw2/HW2_Instructions.md

 2. *One* attack that allows you to buy a force another user to gift a gift card to your account without their knowledge.
 3. *One* attack that allows you to obtain the salted password for a user given their username.
-The database should contain a user named ``admin.''
+The database already contains a user named `admin` that you can use for testing.
 4. *One* attack that exploits another attack not listed above on the server.
    Some hints for this section are: looking at the way the passwords are stored, and looking at how interactions are done with the giftcardreader